 If you can keep your hands off your money for the whole term, you’ll reap a higher interest rate than what’s offered by a typical savings account.
 CDs are worth a look for someone who is wary of higher-risk investments and can afford to sock money away for a longer period of time.

 On the other hand, if you need easy access to your savings, a CD isn’t the best choice.
 For instance, you don’t want to put your emergency fund in a CD — that’s money you need to be able to withdraw immediately if necessary.
-Also, the interest rate on a CD might not earn you much more than a savings account unless you set aside a lot of money for a long time.
+Also, the one year CD rate might not earn you much more than a savings account unless you set aside a lot of money for a longer term.
 Finally, consider that interest rates can only go up from today’s levels, and you might not be pleased that your money is locked away at today’s rates if they finally do rise.

 If you’d rather have your funds in a spot that’s easier to tap, check out The Simple Dollar’s guides for the Best Money Market Accounts and Best Savings Accounts.
 Both options will help you retain the liquidity you want at competitive rates.